-At the fermentation temperature of 25 °C, when the reducing sugars content was taken into account, the bioprocess dynamics were the most pronounced.
-After just three days of fermentation, the initial total sugars content of 6.3% was reduced to almost one third.
+content of 6.3% was reduced to almost one-third.
 The same pattern was established when the initial content was 2.9%.
-For the products with 4.7% of the initial content, the total residual reducing sugars content was decreased by over 50%.
-At the fermentation temperature of 20 °C, the kombucha culture showed similar activity: in the products with 3% of the initial sugars content, the residual sugars content decreased by almost 50%, for products with 5% of the initial sugars content had the least pronounced decrease, which amounted to around one quarter.
+For the products with 4.7% of the initial content, the total residual reducing sugar content was decreased by over 50%.
+At the fermentation temperature of 20 °C, the kombucha culture showed similar activity: in the products with 3% of the initial sugar content, the residual sugar content decreased by almost 50%, for products with 5% of the initial sugar content, the residual sugar content was lowered for 40%.
+Products with 7% of the initial sugar content had the least pronounced decrease, which amounted to around one-quarter.

-After nine days of fermentation, at 25 and 30 °C, for products with 5 and 3% of the initial total reducing sugars content, the residual total reducing sugars content was below 1%.
+After nine days of fermentation, at 25 and 30 °C, for products with 5 and 3% of the initial total reducing sugar content, the residual total reducing sugar content was below 1%.

-The consume day kombucha products contained just 0.84 to 12.22 g/200 mL (i.e. a glass of the beverage), which was significantly lower than commercially available non-alcoholic beverages, that commonly contain over 20 g/200 mL of sugar [39].
+The consume day kombucha products contained 0.84 to 12.22 g/200 mL (i.e. a glass of the beverage), which was significantly lower than commercially available non-alcoholic beverages, which commonly contain over 20 g/200 mL of sugar [39].

-Experiments by other authors, that obtained kombucha products with different herbal teas, indicated a significantly less pronounced lowering in total sugars content.
+Experiments by other authors, that obtained kombucha products with different herbal teas, indicated a significantly less pronounced lowering in total sugar content.
 From 10% at the start of the fermentation process, only the kombucha product with yerba mate, after 30 days, showed 50% lower content.
-The rest of the kombucha samples had sugars content that amounted to almost 75% of the initial value [28].
-Kombucha beverage with seaweed (Porphyra dentata) produced at 25 °C, had mild increase in sugars content in comparison with the beginning of the process, until the 16th day, when the sugars started to decrease, but after 22 days it was still higher than at the fermentation start.
-At the fermentation temperature of 30 °C, with minor oscillations, the decrease was constant and after 20 days it amounted, to approximately, one fifth of the initial content [29].
-Leonarski et al., 2021 [30] demonstrated that kombucha microorganisms showed preference to glucose as carbon source, when acerola by-product, which contains same amounts of glucose and fructose, was used as the fermentation medium.
-The sugars consumption was directly proportional to acerola by-product content and different studies confirmed that yeasts species metabolize glucose over fructose.
+The rest of the kombucha samples had sugar content that amounted to almost 75% of the initial value [28].
+Kombucha beverage with seaweed (Porphyra dentata) produced at 25 °C, had a mild increase in sugar content in comparison with the beginning of the process, until the 16th day, when the sugars started to decrease, but after 22 days it was still higher than at the fermentation start.
+At the fermentation temperature of 30 °C, with minor oscillations, the decrease was constant and after 20 days it amounted, to approximately, a fifth of the initial content [29].
+Leonarski et al. [30] demonstrated that kombucha microorganisms showed a preference for glucose as a carbon source, when acerola byproduct, which contains the same amounts of glucose and fructose, was used as the fermentation medium.
+The sugar consumption was directly proportional to acerola by-product content and different studies confirmed that yeasts species metabolize glucose over fructose.
 Products with high sugar content can be applied in bacterial cellulose production [31], which is also generated as a result of kombucha metabolic activity [2].

-Modelling of residual total reducing sugars content in kombucha beverages on winery effluent after three days of fermentation
+Modelling of residual total reducing sugar content in kombucha beverages on winery effluent after three days of fermentation

-Results measured for the residual total reducing sugars content after three days of kombucha fermentation were modelled by response surface methodology (Figure 1a).
-Results of the ANOVA analysis of variance, regression equation coefficients and their p-values were presented in Table 2.
+Results measured for the residual total reducing sugar content after three days of kombucha fermentation were modeled by response surface methodology (Figure 1a).
+Results of the ANOVA analysis of variance, regression equation coefficients, and their p-values were presented in Table 2.